hamler-lang/hamler/doc/guide/04_MoreTypesandPatternMatching.md

 ## Case Expressions

-With `case` we can also pattern match on the value after some computations, when there is no need to bind the intermediate result.
+With `case` we can also pattern match on the value after some computations when there is no need to bind the intermediate result.

 ```haskell
 plus (x, y) = x + y